OctoPrint/octoprint.org/trademark-rules/index.md

 b) To indicate compatibility with OctoPrint when this is not entirely the case.
 The product or service must be fully compatible with OctoPrint, not partially.

-c) To link a product or service to OctoPrint in order to benefit from OctoPrint’s reputation.
+c) To link a product or service to OctoPrint in order to benefit from OctoPrint's reputation.

 d) In relation to products or services that are illegal or contain violent or explicit